15 Things To Do In Singapore On A Rainy Day: Best All-Weather Ideas For A Day Out

 Posing for pictures with cats

 On cool, rainy days, you can seek out the company of equally cool felines at one of Singapore’s cat cafes.
 Admission typically includes a drink and interaction time with the kitties.
-Do take note that there is usually a minimum age for children at these cat cafes.
+Do take note that there is usually a minimum age for children at these cat cafes in Singapore.

 #9.
 Dive into Life in the Water